Cape Point Lighthouse

 Lighthouse at Cape Point

 There are two lighthouses at Cape Point, however, there is only one still in operation.
-The old lighthouse was built in the late 1850s, it is on the highest section of Cape Point Peak, standing 238 meters above sea level.
+The old lighthouse was built in the late 1850s.
+It is on the highest section of Cape Point Peak at 238 meters above sea level.
 The equipment that was needed to build the lighthouse was shipped from England.
 There is a plaque on the old lighthouse that reads “Designed, specified and directed by.
-Alexander Gordon, Civil Engineer”
+Alexander Gordon, Civil Engineer” This lighthouse was subjected to bad weather conditions and sometimes was obscured by fog.

-The new 22-metre high lighthouse was built in only 6 days and has been operating since it was first lit in 1960.
-The optic shines a revolving electric light with a candle power of 800 000 CD across the Atlantic Ocean every 10 seconds.
+The new 22-metre high lighthouse was built on a 15-metre high pinnacle of rock called Diaz Point in only 6 days at a lower altitude, closer to the tip of Cape Point, where it is less affected by weather conditions.
+It has been operating since it was first lit in 1960.
+The optic shines a revolving electric light with a candle power of 800,000 CD across the Atlantic Ocean every 10 seconds.
 It is visible for 25 nautical miles

 Cape Point Lighthouse walk